realworldocaml/book/book/imperative-programming/README.md

   loop !t
 ```

-This completes our implementation, but there's still considerably more work
+This completes our implementation, but there's still considerably more
-to be done to make a really usable doubly linked list.
-As mentioned earlier,
+work to be done to make a really usable doubly linked list.
+As
-you're probably better off using something like Core's `Doubly_linked` module
+mentioned earlier, you're probably better off using something like
-that has a more complete interface and has more of the tricky corner cases
+Core_kernel's `Doubly_linked` module that has a more complete
+interface and has more of the tricky corner cases worked
-worked out.
+out.
 Nonetheless, this example should serve to demonstrate some of the
-techniques you can use to build nontrivial imperative data structure in
+techniques you can use to build nontrivial imperative data structure
-OCaml, as well as some of the
+in OCaml, as well as some of the pitfalls.<a data-type="indexterm"
-pitfalls.<a data-type="indexterm" data-startref="IPdoublink">&nbsp;</a>
+data-startref="IPdoublink">&nbsp;</a>

 ## Laziness and Other Benign Effects